Nawal00/React-app/README.md

 # Challenges

-The main challenge of this exercise for me was to understand how to API works, specifically the POST request and get everything done in 4 hours.
-If I had more time, I would focus on UI and make it look like an actual product.
+The main challenge of this exercise for me was to understand how to API works, specifically the POST request.